Revivalist-Dev/rev-lorecard/server/docs/design.md

 ##### **3.3.
 Workflow C: Link Confirmation**

-1.  **Job Invocation**: After the user confirms the desired links on the frontend, the client sends this list of URLs to the backend, creating a `BackgroundJob` with `task_name: 'confirm_links'`.
+1.  **Job Invocation**: After the user confirms the desired links from the crawling step (or adds links manually), the client sends a list of URLs to the backend, creating a `BackgroundJob` with `task_name: 'confirm_links'`.
 2.  **Worker Execution**: A background worker picks up the job.
     *   It reads the list of URLs from the job's `payload`.
-    *   For each URL, it creates a new `Link` record in the database with `status: 'pending'`.
-It enforces the unique constraint to avoid duplicates.
+    *   For each URL, it creates a new `Link` record in the database with `status: 'pending'`, ignoring any duplicates.
     *   Upon completion, it updates the `Project.status` to `links_extracted` and marks the job as `completed`.
+This step is solely for ingesting new links into the project's link pool.

 ##### **3.4.
 Workflow D: Lorebook Entry Generation**

-1.  **Job Invocation**: The user starts the main generation process.
+1.  **Job Invocation**: The user can start the generation process for either **all** processable links (pending/failed) or a **specific, user-selected subset** of those links.
 This creates the primary long-running `BackgroundJob` with `task_name: 'process_project_entries'`.
+The job's `payload` will be empty to process all links, or it will contain a list of `link_ids` for targeted processing.
 2.  **Worker Execution**:
     *   A worker picks up the job and sets the `Project.status` to `processing`.
-    *   The worker queries the database for all `Link` records with `status: 'pending'` or `status: 'failed'`.
+    *   The worker queries the database for `Link` records.
+If the payload contains `link_ids`, it fetches only those links.
+Otherwise, it fetches all links with `status: 'pending'` or `status: 'failed'`.
     *   **For each `Link`**:
         a.
 It updates the `Link.status` to `processing`.
         b.
 It scrapes the content from the `Link.url`, storing the cleaned result in the `Link.raw_content` field.